westerveltco/django-email-relay/README.md

 python manage.py runrelay
 ```

-See the documentation [here](#relay-service-1) for general information about configuring the relay service and [here](#django-1) for information specifically related to configuring the relay service as a Django app.
+See the documentation [here](#configuration) for general information about configuring `django-email-relay`, [here](#relay-service-1) for general information about configuring the relay service, and [here](#django-1) for information specifically related to configuring the relay service as a Django app.

 ### Django App